 Typically, lidar is used when trees block the view of any eyes looking down upon a landscape, but archaeologists speaking with Science remarked with astonishment how nuanced the lidar survey’s topographical readings were, and how much more they revealed compared to looking down from above on what is essentially an open field.

 Tashbulak, meanwhile, occupies 12–15 hectares (0.12–0.15 km2).
-Frachetti and colleagues note that even the smaller city follows urban planning similar to concurrent cities in medieval Central Asia, namely including a center citadel made of an elevated mound surrounded by dense architecture and walled fortifications.
+Frachetti and colleagues note that even the smaller city follows urban planning similar to concurrent cities in medieval Central Asia, namely it includes a central citadel made of an elevated mound surrounded by dense architecture and walled fortifications.
 They suggest that there are at least 98 visible habitations, which share a similar shape and size to those in Tugunbulak, and hypothesize that both cities were built to exploit the surrounding mountain terrain for defense as well as the abundant ores and pastures the highland region provides.

 Both sites sit at or above 6,000 feet (2,000 meters) above sea level.
 Even today with all of humanity’s power to move and shape the landscape, only 3% of the global population dwells at that elevation or higher.